Batman v Superman is a film which has divided fans, critics and the comic book community at large.

 If so, you can only imagine what symbol Lex Luthor should have created for her on his computer: the one used by The Artist Formerly Known As Prince.
 Wait, instead he used the WW wavy line one.
 Maybe her name was Wibbly Wobbly, and Lex is just a fan of Doctor Who.
 Who Knows?
 He’s crazy enough to do that!
 All we’re saying is that it may not have been her.
 Also, if she’s been gone from the world of man then how did she know Lex had that photo of her, and why would it matter anyway?
 Uh… next!

 Some have pointed out that, based on Man Of Steel and Batman v Superman, we’ve seen no actual reason why Lois and Clark are a couple other than him saving her life a few times.
 It’s possible that maybe she simply likes muscular lunkheads who wear old hand-me-down spandex costumes, but could it be something more?

-In this film, Lois takes a bath and Clark returns home.
-If you saw the film, you’ll know that in that scene she looks downright terrified of him.
-There’s no warmth, and possibly it’s concern on her face because the U.S. senate has been picking on him but she really, genuinely looks scared of him.
+In Batman v Superman, Lois takes a bath and Clark returns home.
+If you saw Batman v Superman, you’ll know that in that scene she looks downright terrified of him.
+There’s no warmth, and possibly it’s concern on her face because the U.S. Senate has been picking on him but she really, genuinely looks scared of him.
 Until, of course, he hops into the bath with her to have sex so maybe that’s all she’s interested in.
 We’re not saying she’s in an abusive relationship, but it doesn’t look like a healthy one either.